With a bonobo friend, Democratic Republic of Congo

 I also work closer to home.
 In 2015 I began a long-term documentary project – South London Stories – exploring some of the harsher aspects of life in the part of London that is my home.

-It is ongoing, and I work with small, local charities and NGOs to highlight the vital and underreported work that they do, and tell the extraordinary stories of some of the people they help.
+It is ongoing, and I work with small, local charities and NGOs to highlight the vital and underreported work they do, and tell some of the extraordinary stories of the people they help.
 I work collaboratively with people, usually over the course of many months or years.

-Today, as well as running South London Stories, I produce and commission digital content for editorial, agency and NGO clients.
+Today, as well as running South London Stories, I produce and manage digital content for editorial, agency and NGO clients.
+You can see examples of my charity and commercial work here and my portraiture here.

 My editorial work has been published by The Sunday Times, The Observer, The Independent, Condé Nast Traveller, Huffington Post, Evening Standard, Metro, Buzzfeed, MSN and others.